 |Passport required||Return ticket required||Visa required|

-Passports are required by all nationals referred to in the chart above and must be valid for at least one month after the period of intended visit.
+Passports are required by all nationals referred to in the chart above and must be valid for the duration of stay.

 Visitors are required to have adequate funds to cover the duration of their stay without working.